simon3270/ginlong-python/README.md

 Each day has:

-Date, Time of first reading, Time of last, Number of readings, Total for invertor, Difference from previous day
+Date, Time of first reading, Time of last, Number of readings, Total kWH for invertor, Difference from previous day

 ## gindata.txt